trambui09/ride-share/README.md

     - Check comments; do you need to delete unnecessary comments?
 Do you need to add some comments?
 (Most of the time, unless your code is particularly complex, you should have zero or few comments by the time of submission)
 1. **Most importantly:** make sure that your code is runnable.
 Run your code and make sure that simply running your program does not quit with Ruby error output.
 Your program should exit once everything is finished executing in an expected manner

-When you feel like your code is in a good place, please open an appropriate PR (Pull Request), answer the comprehension questions that appear when creating that PR, and submit!
+When you feel like your code is in a good place, please open an appropriate PR (Pull Request), answer the reflection questions that appear when creating that PR, and submit!

 ## Wrap up